code-dot-org/dsco_/README.md

 ```

 4. Add any dependencies to your component with [`lerna add`](https://github.com/lerna/lerna/tree/main/commands/add#readme).
 Make sure to use `--scope` to only add those dependencies to the necessary package.

-5. Now you can start creating your component, writing tests (after renaming the default test file) and Storybook stories, and documenting your component!
+Now you can create your component, write tests (after renaming the default test file) and Storybook stories, and document your component!

 ### Adding Another `@dsco_` Package as a Dependency